-It is polite, and possibly also advantageous, to abide by the customs of a society when one is a visitor.
+When one is a visitor, it is polite and possibly also advantageous, to abide by the customs of the society you are joining.

 Why should an English proverb single out Rome and Roman values as especially to be emulated?
 Couldn't we have had a 'when in Ipswich, do as the Ipswichians do' for example?
 As it turns out, it's all to do with the travel arrangements of a couple of early Christian saints.

 St Augustine: Letters Volume I was translated from the Latin by Sister W. Parsons and published in 1951.
-Letter 54 to Januarius contains this original text, which date from circa 390AD:
+Letter 54 to Januarius contains this original text, which dates from circa 390AD:

-Cum Romanum venio, ieiuno Sabbato; cum hic sum, non ieiuno: sic etiam tu, ad quam forte ecclesiam veneris, eius morem serva, si cuiquam non vis esse scandalum nec quemquam tibi.
+...
+Romanum venio, ieiuno Sabbato; hic sum, non ieiuno: sic etiam tu, ad quam forte ecclesiam veneris, eius morem serva, si cuiquam non vis esse scandalum nec quemquam tibi.

 which was translated as: